Exercise can be fun – Try these unique exercises!

 Zumba

-It is aimed at older people or the disabled.
-Ideal really for anyone who just prefers to do this sitting-down version but still have a workout.
+It is aimed at older people or people with a disability or mobility problem.
+It’s ideal for anyone who just prefers to do this sitting-down version but still has a workout

 A group of women in colourful clothing doing zumba